opgeROBt/Investigating-airbnb-and-their-impact-on-crime/README.md

 ├── README.md
 ├── makefile
 ├── .gitignore
-├── install_packages.r
+├── install_packages.r #checks and installs (if neccesary) required packages on the users' machine.
 ├── gen 	#stores the PDF version of the analysis with the motivation ├── temp-data	#stores temporary data, while running the make file this will be deleted │   ├── analysis
 │   ├── raw
 │   └── summarized
 └── src
+    ├── cleaning #cleans the repository of temporary data by deleting the 'temp-data' folder once the analysis output is created.
-    ├── data-analysis	#stores the code for the analysis with the motivation ├── derived		#stores the code for the Airbnb listings, the crime data and the joint dataset ├── download	#stores the code for downloading the Airbnb dataset and the crimerate dataset and stores the make file
+    ├── data-analysis	#stores the code for the analysis with the motivation ├── derived		#stores the code for the Airbnb listings, the crime data and the joint dataset └── download	#stores the code for downloading the Airbnb dataset and the crimerate dataset and stores the make file
 ```